iylim/class-notes/week5/README.md

 | 404 Not found              | The resource cannot be found                                                                       |
 | **Server error responses** |                                                                                                    |
 | 500 Internal Server Error  | Something went wrong on the server                                                                 |

+## Friday

+### Project Presentations

+#### Aura

+- tone/formality
+- CTA on hero
+- repetitive layout on homepage
+- functionality?
+- why is demo not integrated on site?
+- reponsiveness
+- what is your data?
+- demo should at least have dummy data
+- get interior shots (Google API)
+- catch people's curiosity
+- highlight your community
+- tech demo a little TOO granular

+#### YaMovie

+- landing page seems very incomplete
+- interesting hero
+- highlight community
+- notifications on what is going to be happening
+- user flow logged in vs not
+- what is "yamovie"?
+- core use case?

 ## Resources